pattiperry/Memory_Lane/README.md

 ## **Welcome to Memory Lane.**

-This application is for a family unit to add memories and keep track of family connections that they want to pass down for generations.
+This application is for a family unit to add memories and keep track of family connections they want to pass down for generations.

 ## **Getting Started**